ptavares96/ptavares96/README.md

 ## Hi there 👋

-I'm Paulo TavaresMaster of Science in the area of ​​Nuclear Technology Applications Institute of Energy and Nuclear Research - IPEN-CNEN/USP (2021) .
-Graduated in Medical Physics from the Federal University of Sergipe (2018).
-Currently a PhD student in Science in the area of ​​Nuclear Technology Applications at IPEN-CNEN/USP.
-Data Scientist in Python.
+I'm Paulo Tavares.
+PhD student in Science in the area of ​​Nuclear Technology Applications.
+Working with data scientist and data analysis.
 #

 #### Contacts: